segmentio/analytics-next/RELEASING.md

 ### How does the changeset bot and changeset github action work?
 [Check out the @changesets automation instructions](https://github.com/changesets/changesets/blob/main/docs/automating-changesets.md#automating-changesets)

+### What does `yarn release` do?
+- run prepare scripts
+- publish all packages to npm
+- pushes tags to repo
+- triggers a github release on CI (via tags)
+- triggers a CDN release

 ### I don't want to use automation, how do I manually create a release?